 The flesh is often light pink or white and is used in both spicy and sweet dishes due to its very light sweet taste.

-Bread in 1861 by Peter Gideon to survive the Minnesotan winters - this fruit is very juicy, crisp, and has a sweet and tart flavor reminiscent of strawberry.
+Bread in 1861 by Peter Gideon to survive the Minnesotan winters - the Wealthy Apple is juicy, crisp, and has a sweet and tart flavor reminiscent of strawberry.
 It is great for eating fresh as well as cooking.

 With that being said it is also excellent for salads and as toppings.
 It is known to hold its shape well when under heat so it can also be baked or stewed.